maarcusvinicius/Memory-Game/README.md

 ## 🎡 Functionalities

-- Memory game with shuffled cards.
+- Memory game with shuffled cards

-- Animations to highlight correct and incorrect cards.
+- Animations to highlight correct and incorrect cards

-- Option to restart the game to challenge the memory again.
+- Option to restart the game to challenge the memory again

 <br />